quartet – 25 min – available for touring

 Can be presented outdoors to fit specific space, in museums, galleries and theaters.

-AndroMeda also has three traveling versions; One with full cast, 3 projections and large inflatable sculpture; The second with full cast only one projection and inflatable sculpture; And third as a stand alone video installation piece with or without the inflatable sculpture.
+АндроМеда also has four traveling versions; One with full cast, 3 projections and large inflatable sculpture; The second with full cast only one projection and inflatable sculpture; Third as a stand alone video installation piece with or without the inflatable sculpture; Forth with performers and inflatable sculpture and without the video.
 All cast could travel, or local performers could be engaged to learn the piece.

-A journey through a futuristic dystopian psyche, AndroMeda comments on the lust for the new and shiny and the cost and gain of technology to our humanness.
+A journey through a futuristic dystopian psyche, АндроМеда comments on the lust for the new and shiny and the cost and gain of technology to our humanness.

 The title comes from its meaning in Greek -“ruler of man”.
 In mythology Andromeda is an archetype of beauty and womanhood.
 In the 60’s and 70’s Andromeda Galaxy becomes a synonym to futurism and science-fiction.